Django Tips #1: makemigrations command

 python manage.py makemigrations in DjangoX?

 Answer: This pattern is also used in my books and for good reason.
 When you just type

-python makemigrations then ALL existing migrations are run.
+python makemigrations then a migrations file is creating for all changes.
 This can be a problem if you have made changes to multiple apps, for example

 users and also

 blog.
 The resulting migrations file will contain information on BOTH which makes it harder to debug issues in the future.
 The goal is to keep every migration as concise and atomic as possible.